 Before learning any topic, I believe it is essential to understand why you’re learning it.
 That helps in understanding the goal of learning a concept.
 So let’s understand why to learn about node splitting in decision trees.

-Since you all know how extensively decision trees are used, there is no denying the fact that learning about decision trees is a must.
+Since you all know that how extensively decision trees are used, there is no denying the fact that learning about decision trees is a must.
 A decision tree makes decisions by splitting nodes into sub-nodes.
 It is a supervised learning algorithm.
 This process is performed multiple times in a recursive manner during the training process until only homogenous nodes are left.
 This is why a decision tree performs so well.
 The process of recursive node splitting into subsets created by each sub-tree can cause overfitting.
 Therefore, node splitting is a key concept that everyone should know.

 Node splitting, or simply splitting, divides a node into multiple sub-nodes to create relatively pure nodes.
 This is done by finding the best split for a node and can be done in multiple ways.
 The ways of splitting a node can be broadly divided into two categories based on the type of target variable: